carlislerainey/carlislerainey.github.io/index.md

 ---
 layout: default
 title: Carlisle Rainey
-desc: "Assistant Professor of Political Science at Texas A&M University.
+desc: "Associate Professor of Political Science at FSU.
 Writes about political methodology and American and comparative elections."
 ---

 # About Me

-I'm an Assistant Professor in the Department of Political Science at Texas A&M University.
-I was previously an Assistant Professor in the Department of Political Science at the University at Buffalo, SUNY, and a graduate student in the Department of Political Science and the Department of Statistics at Florida State University.
+I'm an Associate Professor in the Department of Political Science at Florida State University.
+I was previously an Assistant Professor in the Department of Political Science at the University at Buffalo, SUNY, and the Department of Political Science at Texas A&M University.

 My research has appeared in the *American Political Science Review*, the *American Journal of Political Science*, *Political Analysis*, and other peer-reviewed journals.
 I teach undergraduate courses in American politics, comparative politics, and political methodology and graduate courses in quantitative methods.